Exodus-Games/RecycleCraft/README.md

 * You distribute RecycleCraft un-modified and in whole; and
 * We'd much like it if you linked back to our website (or the Github repository).

-For more information about what is permitted and what is not permitted by the license, please see [license.md](LICENSE.md).
+For more information about what is permitted and what is not permitted by the license, please see [license.file](LICENSE.file).

 Credits: